ha5dzs/volciclab-utilities/robot_server/Readme.md

 Changing this also does nothing, it's for your information only.

 * `skynet.urp` is the file where things happen.
-This is actually a zip file with an overwritten extension, where by the Infinite Wisdom of Universal Robots, they created an XML-based document, where they encoded each and every character in the script as a separate node.
+This is actually a zip file with an overwritten extension, where Universal Robots created an XML-based document, where they encoded each and every character in the script as a separate node.
 So your code kind of reads vertically.

 So these two lines